takemyoxygen/takemyoxygen.github.io/docs/uladzimir-makarau-cv.markdown

 #### Other

-Over the course of past years I worked on multiple small pet projects.
-Lately, they were focused mostly on getting some experience with Node JS, React, Azure and Haskell.

 Some of my projects:
 1. [Memo List](https://www.microsoft.com/en-us/store/p/memo-list/9wzdncrdclsb) - Windows Store client for to-do service Remember The Milk.
 Written in C#/XAML/F#
 2. [Math Quest](https://www.microsoft.com/en-us/store/p/math-quest/9wzdncrdclsc) - Windows Store math game.
 Written in C#/XAML
 3. [Froto.TypeProvider](https://www.nuget.org/packages/Froto.TypeProvider/) - F# Type Provider for Google Protocol Buffers.

+Over the course of past years I also worked on a few small pet projects mostly focused on getting some experience with new or previously not used technologies (lately: Node JS, React, Azure and Haskell)

 ## Education